 The Lao Zinc study is a community-based, double-blind, randomized controlled trial to determine the optimal method for delivering zinc to young children, both for the prevention of zinc deficiency and treatment of diarrhea.
 The benefits and risks of a zinc-containing micronutrient powder (MNP) formulation including a higher amount of zinc dose (10 mg/d) and a low iron dose (6 mg/d) than current formulations will be compared with daily preventive zinc supplementation (7 mg/d) and therapeutic zinc interventions (20 mg for 10 days), using dispersible tablets.

 A total of ~3,400 children 6-23 months of age will be enrolled in rural communities of the Khammouane Province in Central Lao PDR.
 Eligible children will be randomly assigned to one of the following 4 intervention groups and receive the respective intervention package for 36 weeks: 1) micronutrient powder plus ORS and placebo tablets for diarrhea; 2) placebo powder plus ORS and placebo tablets for diarrhea; 3) preventive zinc supplements provided as dispersible zinc tablets plus ORS and placebo tablets for diarrhea; and 4) therapeutic dispersible zinc tablets for diarrhea plus ORS and placebo preventive supplements provided as dispersible tablets.
 Children’s anthropometric indices will be assessed at baseline and after 18 and 36 weeks.
 Children will be visited weekly for morbidity surveillance.
-Zinc, iron and vitamin A status and indicators of immune function will be assessed at the beginning and end of the study.
+Micronutrient status, hemoglobinopathy, intestinal parasite burden, neuro-behavioral development and indicators of immune function, environmental enteric dysfunction and chronic stress will be assessed.

 PICN research team